 In fact, our data shows that female characters are most likely to have only two major personality characteristics: agreeableness and introversion.
 Central male characters are rarely introverted; rather, audiences seem to prefer them “selfish, uncaring, uncooperative, self-interested, confrontational, skeptical, or arrogant … ”

 So, where does all this insight lead us?
-Toward profitability for movies, for one thing.
-Because we also cross-analyze scripts based on their commercial and critical success, AI changes what we can know in advance about a script’s potential to become a blockbuster.
+Toward profitability, for one thing.
+Because we also cross-analyze screenplays based on their commercial and critical success, Artificial Intelligence changes what we can know in advance about a script’s potential to become a blockbuster.

 Turn that Frown Upside Down

-The more scripts we analyze, the more robust our statistical results.
+The more screenplays we analyze, the more robust our statistical results.
 It’s like continuing to add detail to a scenic painting; the picture gradually becomes crystal-clear.
-And with an extensive database of past films, we’re able to make meaningful assessments of new scripts sent to us by studios making early investment decisions.
+And with an extensive database of past pictures, we’re able to make meaningful assessments of new screenplays sent to us by studios making early investment decisions.